ThePythonLedger/python-exercises/CONTRIBUTING.md

     assert stdout.strip() == "Hello, World!"
 ```

+## No AI generated exercises
+This course is to teach students how to code and do things properly.
+If we use AI what example are we setting?

 ### Fixtures
 Raw pytest failures (`IndexError`, `assert '' == 'Hello, World!'`) are confusing before you know what a list or an assertion diff even is.
 Script-style tests instead use four shared helpers from `conftest.py`.